jazzband/django-oauth-toolkit/docs/oidc.rst

-If you are adding OIDC support to an existing OAuth 2.0 provider site, and you are currently using a custom class for ``OAUTH2_SERVER_CLASS``, you must change this class to derive from ``oauthlib.openid.connect.core.endpoints.pre_configured.Server`` instead of ``oauthlib.oauth2.Server``.
+If you are adding OIDC support to an existing OAuth 2.0 provider site, and you are currently using a custom class for ``OAUTH2_SERVER_CLASS``, you must change this class to derive from ``oauthlib.openid.Server`` instead of ``oauthlib.oauth2.Server``.

 With ``RSA`` key-pairs, the public key can be generated from the private key,